rmathisen-aws/Assigning_IAM_Users_Permissions/README.md

 S3 → Buckets → select the catpics Bucket → Empty \
 S3 → Buckets → select the animalpics Bucket → Empty \
 CloudFormation → Stacks → select the Stack → Delete → Delete Stack

+**Make sure there are no errors for the Stack Deletion!!**
+Click on the Stack → Events tab \
+Make sure there are no errors in the Status field \
+If we forgot to delete the files in the Buckets before deleting the Stack, there would likely be an error. \
+Also, if we didn't delete the Managed Policy, we wouldn't have been able to delete Sally!